-- Changes to components of the environment within federal jurisdiction; - Changes to the environment that would occur on federal or transboundary lands; - Changes to the environment that are directly linked or necessarily incidental to federal decisions; - Effects of changes to the environment on Aboriginal peoples; and, - Effects of changes to the environment that are directly linked or necessarily incidental to federal decisions.
+- changes to components of the environment within federal jurisdiction - changes to the environment that would occur on federal or transboundary lands - changes to the environment that are directly linked or necessarily incidental to federal decisions - effects of changes to the environment on Aboriginal peoples - effects of changes to the environment that are directly linked or necessarily incidental to federal decisions

-11.2 Measures to address impacts on Aboriginal rights
+11.2 Measures to Address Impacts on Aboriginal Rights

-This section will describe the measures identified to mitigate the potential adverse impacts of the project described in section 10.2 on the potential or established Aboriginal and Treaty rights and related interests identified in section 9.2.
-These measures will be written as specific commitments that clearly describe how the proponent intends to implement them.
+This section will describe, from the perspective of the Proponent, the measures identified to mitigate the potential adverse impacts of the Project described in section 10.2 on the potential or established Aboriginal rights and related interests identified in section 9.2.
+These measures will be written as specific commitments that clearly describe how the Proponent intends to implement them.
 This description will include a summary of:

-- Specific suggestions raised by Aboriginal groups for mitigating the potential adverse impacts of the project on potential or established Aboriginal and Treaty rights and related interests in relation to environmental effects specified in sections 10.1.2 and 10.1.3; - Environmental mitigation measures identified in section 11.1 that also serve to address potential adverse impacts on potential or established Aboriginal and Treaty rights and related interests; - Any potential cultural, social and/or economic impacts or benefits to Aboriginal groups that may arise as a result of the project; - Where and how Aboriginal traditional knowledge or other Aboriginal views were incorporated into the mitigation of environmental effects of potential adverse impacts on potential or established Aboriginal and Treaty rights and related interests; and, - Efforts undertaken to engage with Aboriginal groups as part of developing the information identified above.
+- specific suggestions raised by Aboriginal groups for avoiding, reducing, mitigating or otherwise accommodating the potential adverse impacts of the Project on potential or established Aboriginal rights and related interests in relation to environmental effects specified in sections 10.1.2 and 10.1.3 - environmental mitigation and avoidance measures identified in section 11.1 that also serve to address potential adverse impacts on potential or established Aboriginal rights and related interests - any potential cultural, social or economic impacts or benefits to Aboriginal groups that may arise as a result of the Project - where and how Aboriginal traditional knowledge or other Aboriginal views were incorporated into the mitigation or avoidance of environmental effects of potential adverse impacts on potential or established Aboriginal rights and related interests - efforts undertaken to engage with Aboriginal groups as part of developing the information identified above

-In preparing the EIS, the proponent will ensure that Aboriginal people and groups have access to the information that they require in respect of the project and of how it may impact them.
-The proponent will describe all efforts, successful or not, taken to solicit the information required to prepare the EIS.
+In preparing the EIS, the Proponent will ensure that Aboriginal people and groups have access to the information that they require in respect of the Project and of how it may impact them.
+The Proponent will describe all efforts, successful or not, taken to solicit the information required to prepare the EIS.

-The proponent will structure its Aboriginal engagement activities to provide adequate time for Aboriginal groups to have reviewed the relevant information in advance and to ensure there are sufficient opportunities for individuals and groups to provide oral input in the language of their choosing.
+The Proponent will structure its Aboriginal engagement activities to provide adequate time for Aboriginal groups to have reviewed the relevant information in advance and to ensure there are sufficient opportunities for individuals and groups to provide oral input in the language of their choosing.
 Consultation activities must be appropriate to the groups' needs and should be arranged through discussions with the groups.

-11.3 Measures to address public concerns
+11.3 Measures to Address Public Concerns

-This section will describe measures identified for addressing public concerns in relation to the project identified in section10.3.
-Measures will be written as specific commitments that clearly describe how the proponent intends to implement them.
+This section will describe measures identified for addressing public concerns in relation to the Project identified in section 10.3.
+Measures will be written as specific commitments that clearly describe how the Proponent intends to implement them.

-For any consultations undertaken with the general public, the EIS will describe the ongoing and proposed consultations and information sessions with respect to the project at the local, regional and provincial levels, where applicable.
-The EIS will provide a summary of discussions, indicate the methods used and their relevance, locations, the persons and organizations consulted, the concerns raised, the extent to which this information was incorporated in the design of the project as well as in the EIS, and the resultant changes.
-The proponent will also provide a description of efforts made to distribute project information and provide a description of information and materials that were distributed during the consultation process.
+For any consultations undertaken with the general public, the EIS will describe the ongoing and proposed consultations and information sessions with respect to the Project at the local, regional and provincial levels, where applicable.
+The EIS will provide a summary of discussions, indicate the methods used and their relevance, locations, the persons and organizations consulted, the concerns raised, the extent to which this information was incorporated in the design of the Project as well as in the EIS, and the resultant changes.
+The Proponent will also provide a description of efforts made to distribute project information and provide a description of information and materials that were distributed during the consultation process.